-For more details on how a specific POS system can help you succeed, try checking out a few case studies.
-These in-depth articles offer insights into individual business success stories, including accounts of how a POS drove better business results.
+For more details on how a specific POS system can help you succeed, try checking out a few case studies published by the POS provider.
+These articles offer insights into individual business success stories, including accounts of how a POS drove better business results.

 - How LIVELY's Omnichannel Approach Increased Average Order Value by 80%

 - How elph ceramics’ Unified its Customer Database and Lifted Retention Rates to 30%